What's happened

 How we got here

-Pineau has led Meta's AI research since early 2023, focusing on projects like the open-source Llama language model.
-Her departure comes as Meta intensifies its AI efforts to compete with rivals such as OpenAI and Anthropic, amid a broader industry shift towards advanced machine intelligence.
+Pineau has led Meta's AI research efforts since early 2023, focusing on projects like the open-source Llama model.
+Her departure comes as Meta intensifies its AI investments and seeks to compete with rivals like OpenAI and Anthropic.

 Go deeper